Computer Resources

 • Your Account

-• The standard environment initially given to users and maintained by the support staff includes tcsh as the command shell, and a standard setup for graphical interfaces on the Linux workstations.
+• The standard environment initially given to users and maintained by staff includes tcsh as the command shell, and a standard setup for graphical interfaces on the Linux workstations.
 Experienced users can change or customize these environments to suit their preferences using the information included here

 • Snapshot File Recovery

-• Approximately four times per 24 hour period, the NetApp home directory server will look at files that may have been changed or modified since the last scheduled time.
+• Approximately four times per 24 hour period, the home directory server will look at files that may have been changed or modified since the last scheduled time.
 If a file has been changed or modified, a copy of it is created and placed in a special directory called “.snapshot”.
 These files are not held for very long, and it can often be as short as two days.
 The benefit is that if you inadvertently delete a file or if you quickly realize that you really need a file that you recently deleted, you can get it back.
 While most people’s accounts are hosted on the NetApp, there are a few accounts that exist on other servers in ECE.

 How can I use the Snapshots to restore my data?